RUB » Faculty of Philosophy » English department » English Literature » English Literature

 Online recordings, with additional Zoom meetings (voluntary)

-Assessment: oral or written exam (you can choose).
+Assessment: oral or written exam.

 BA-Seminar